ibm-cloud-docs/cephaas/billing_view.md

 ### Viewing Compute usage
 {: #viewing-compute-usage}

-You can view your Compute resource usage in the FusionaaS deployment dashboard:
+You can view your Compute resource usage in the Fusion deployment dashboard:

 - **vCPUs**: Number of virtual CPUs currently in use across all clusters
 - **Memory**: Memory usage in TB format (used capacity of total available)